pyControl/docs/docs/user-guide/command-line-interface.md

 Once you have specified the serial ports of your boards in the config file you can select them in *run_task.py* by just entering the board number rather than the serial port.

-The file *experiments.py* specifies the experiments available to be run using the script *run_experiment.py*, see below for more information.
+The file *experiments.py* specifies the experiments available to run using the script *run_experiment.py*, see below for more information.

 ## Running tasks